SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alincome/jobs.md

 Asking people about their jobs is a common task when getting financial information.
 The `ALJob` class tries to be complete but simple to use and answer about, doing the math for the user.

-## ALJob

-`ALJob` is a class that holds information about a specific job that a person can have.
-It has a few attributes:

 ## ALJobList tutorial

 Let's make a short interview that asks about someone's jobs, lets